carlosgprado/NaFl/README.md

 ### Thanks ###

-This was done during my work time and therefore paid by my current employer, [Siemens AG](http://www.siemens.com) __Yes we do more than washing machines! ;)__
+This was done during my work time and therefore paid by my current employer, [Siemens AG](http://www.siemens.com)

+__Yes we do more than washing machines! ;)__

-It was nice of them to allow this public release.
+Thanks for allowing this public release.